 The limits of UM and UIM coverage are determined at the time you purchase the insurance policy.
 The amount of coverage must be the same as the amount of liability coverage.
 UM/UIM coverage is extremely important as many drivers have no insurance or have insufficient coverage to protect themselves and compensate you when they are at fault.
 Without this coverage you may be set back tens of thousands of dollars in auto repairs, medical expenses and loss income in a split second, and have no ability to recover on your claim for the reduction in the quality of your life (known as “pain and suffering”) the auto accident has caused.

-Conclusion and Free Automobile Insurance “Tune-up”
+Free Automobile Insurance “Tune-up”

 It is important to educate yourself in order to make the best decisions when purchasing insurance.
 Insurance premiums are determined by multiple factors such as the types and levels of coverage on a specific policy.
 The difference in premiums for the higher levels of insurance coverage which will offer you more complete protection are often fairly small amounts over the life of the policy, especially when weighed against the amount one stands to lose if coverage proves inadequate.
 Take the time to read and understand your policy.
 Ask questions before an accident or loss occurs so you are familiar with what is and is not covered.
 Being well informed about the in’s and out’s of your insurance coverage will make the claims process somewhat smoother.